Timewasters: Themes

 Central themes in the series are race and injustices based on race, gender, and social status.
 Taylor stated in an interview that "racism is ridiculous" and enjoyed mining it for humour.
 He set the first series in the 1920s to provide distance which made it less awkward to address racial issues.

 Jimi Famuewa wrote for the Evening Standard that Timewasters challenged the way in which black characters are portrayed in period dramas.
+Kate Holman of the Royal Television Society (RTS) wrote that the programme "challenges the traditional period drama" and expertly draws comedy from the juxtaposition of past and present prejudices.
+Also for RTS, Matthew Bell compared Timewasters to Derry Girls and Home for finding humour in dark subject matter.
+Ed Gove noted the rarity of an all-black central cast on British TV; he summed up the programme's attitude toward race with a joke from the pilot: "People like us never get to time travel – it's what white people do, like skiing or brunch."

-Release
+Release and reception

+Broadcast and ratings

 The programme premiered on 9 October 2017 on ITV2.
 The second series was first broadcast 11 March to 8 April 2019 on ITV2.
+The first series was the most-viewed digital-channel comedy in 2017 for the 16–24 demographic in the UK.

 The programme had its North American premiere streaming on CBC Gem in May 2020, with the second series available in September 2020.
 It premiered in the US on Amazon streaming service IMDb TV on 11 June 2021.

-Reception

-Ratings

-The first series was the most-viewed digital-channel comedy in 2017 for the 16–24 demographic in the UK.